python/typeshed/CONTRIBUTING.md

 should be prefixed with an underscore to make it obvious to the reader they are not part of the stubbed API.

+When adding type annotations for context manager classes, annotate the return type of `__exit__` as bool only if the context manager sometimes suppresses annotations -- if it sometimes returns `True` at runtime.
+If the context manager never suppresses exceptions, have the return type be either `None` or `Optional[bool]`.
+If you are not sure whether exceptions are suppressed or not or if the context manager is meant to be subclassed, pick `Optional[bool]`.
+See https://github.com/python/mypy/issues/7214 for more details.

 NOTE: there are stubs in this repository that don't conform to the style described above.
 Fixing them is a great starting point for new contributors.